 White sneakers for men should have a place of honor in any guy’s wardrobe.
-They’re a not-so-basic staple that works with anything.
+These mens’ casual sneakers are a not-so-basic staple that works with anything.
 So, sidestep the latest over-hyped Yeezy drop, which reeks of sad desperation, and instead, invest in an effortless pair of white kicks that work year-around.

 A simple pair of crisp white runners can be paired with jeans, sweats, even a suit.
 Need proof?
 At the 2018 Toronto premiere of Hotel Mumbai, Armie Hammer accented his dark two-piece suit look with bright white sneakers.
 And back in 2018, Beautiful Boy Timothée Chalamet wore white joggers to his premiere, along with a dapper red suit.

 To get some guidance on all things sneaker, we turned to stylist Micaela Erlanger, author of How to Accessorize: A Perfect Finish to Every Outfit.
 She also helps Common turn it up in the fashion department and has worked with Jared Leto and Star Wars’ David Boyega.

 “I love the sneaker game.
 Go for all-white sneakers that are plain, with a low-top,” says Erlanger.
 “The sole should be light.
 You never want a thick sole, so keep it to probably an inch.
 That is the requirement.”